by Amy Scholten, MPH

 Some causes of trauma include:

-Imaging tests can be used to evaluate the injured area.
+Imaging tests may be used to check the injured area.
 These may include:

 Immobilize and Stabilize the Injury